 Faculty Affiliate, Stanford Center for Population Health Sciences

-Stanford Newcomer Guide (undergraduate advisor, currently advising eight students)
+Faculty Member, Stanford Newcomer Guide (undergraduate advisor, thirteen current)

 Honors & Awards